luiswirth/zuccmap2024fs/text.typ

 Not so suprising: Mathematicians such as Terrance Tao use Lean to formalize their complicated 100 page conjectures

+// Considering moving down the more comprehensive explanation of Math in AI / Lean in AI...
+// Especially the indepth RL part.
+Maybe at the end?
 More interesting: AI Math powered by Lean
 How does this work?
 LLM produces lean code.
 Not only is this a language/syntax for expressing math (already extremly important)